chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_client_delete.rst

 ..
 This is an included how-to.

+.. note:: You need delete permissions on the client to delete it.

-In order to delete a client:
+To delete a client:

 #.
 Log in to the **Management Console** and select an organization to use if you are associated with multiple organizations.